1. Write the text you want in the box.

 The third alphabet is an alphabet of subscripts, and as you may have noticed, some letters are missing for which there is no reasonable replacement.
 Maybe at some point in the future, Unicode will include the letters of subscripts remaining in its specification, but until then, the generation of a set complete of Unicode subscript letters is outside the table.

-So yes, if you are looking for a small letter generator, then, hopefully, one of these small alphabets will work for you.
+So yes, if you are looking for a letter generator small, then hopefully one of these little alphabets will work for you.

 You can find thousands of extra font / letter formats.
 If you miss any, ask us.